University of Evansville: Harlaxton Bureau at Harlaxton College

 On July 30, 1997, the now-closed student radio station 91.5 FM WUEV opened the former Harlaxton Bureau at Harlaxton College, Lincolnshire, England.
 Shortly thereafter, Harlaxton Bureau correspondents covered the death of Princess Diana and were subsequently recognized by the Indiana Society of Professional Journalists.
 This made the University of Evansville the first American to have a student-run news bureau on a foreign campus.

+The Haunting, 1999 movie filmed at Harlaxton

+While the manor is a popular location for filming for both exterior and interior shots have featured in a variety of TV shows and films, The Haunting, (1999), starring Lili Taylor, Liam Neeson, Catherine Zeta-Jones, and Owen Wilson, was one of the most popular using Harlaxton Manor in Grantham, Lincolnshire.
+The manor was used as the exterior location for 'Hill House.'
+For the film, a 'carport' porch entrance was added, and the carved lettering on the building was blanked out.
+Although most interior scenes were created on soundstages in Florida, some scenes were filmed at Harlaxton Manor, including those in the carved wood-panel Great Hall, which served as the 'Billiard Room' in the movie.

 Theatre department

-The UE theatre department features four mainstage and two studio productions a year, many taking place at Shanklin Theatre, which features a 482-seat thrust stage design extending into the audience on three sides.
-It also leads the nation in the top awards for its students as awarded by The Broadway Theatre Wing and other governing bodies of serious theatre.
+The UE theatre department operates at Shanklin Theatre, which features a 482-seat thrust stage design extending into the audience on three sides.
 UE's alumni include Ron Glass, Jack McBrayer, Kwame James, Rutina Wesley, Crista Flanagan, Kelli Giddish, Carrie Preston, Rami Malek (winner of the Academy Award, Golden Globe Award, Screen Actors Guild Award, and British Academy Film Award for Best Actor), and Deirdre Lovejoy.